ArifRoktim/systems/README.txt

 	Redirects using >, <!

 Attempted:
-	The following did not end up working, but have been left in the code, commented out.
-	Could not get pipes to work
-	Tried to implement >>, but it kept overwriting the file Looked at replacing ~/ with home directory, got seg faults
+	A more efficient parse_args() function called new_parse_args(), too lazy to rewrite code to accomadate it

 Bugs:
 	echo'ing two arguments will print them without a space

 Files & Function Headers:

 builtin.c
 	Handles functions that are not forked before executing /*======== void cd() ==========
 	Inputs:  char * dir
 	Returns: Nothing

   	Changes cwd to path described in dir
 	====================*/

 	/*======== void echo() ==========
 	Inputs:  char ** args
 	Returns: Nothing

   	Echos the strings in args to STDOUT
 	====================*/

 	/*======== void print_prompt() ==========